rackerlabs/rackspace-how-to/content/dedicated-hosting/delete-an-access-list-rule-with-firewall-manager-v2.md

 Firewall Manager v2 is a tool within the MyRackspace portal that allows you to manage your Cisco firewall.

-This article describes how to delete an access-list rule using Firewall Manager v2.
+This article describes how to delete an access-list rule by using Firewall Manager v2.

 To learn more about the tool, see [Firewall Manager v2](/how-to/firewall-manager-v2).